dlebansais/FormattedNumber/README.md

 ## Arbitrary precision

-The precision at which operations are performed is not infinite, but is arbitrary, and can be tuned using the `Arithmetic` class (see the [Arithmetic doc](https://github.com/dlebansais/FormattedNumber/blob/master/Doc/Arithmetic.md)).
+The precision at which operations are performed is not infinite, but is arbitrary, and can be tuned using the `Arithmetic` class (see the [doc](https://github.com/dlebansais/FormattedNumber/blob/master/Doc/Arithmetic.md)).

 This is done using a fork of [Peter Occil](https://github.com/peteroupc)'s [Numbers](https://github.com/peteroupc/Numbers) project.
 If you like this software, considered donating at the link provided in the main page of that project.